 I am pleased to report I have an eclectic, diverse group of friends from all over the world and all walks of life and circumstances, with different interests and views on life.
-I feel blessed as a result although I recognise such is life there is a disproportionate number more inclined to my views on religion, Brexit, Trump etc. Some share my religion; most don’t.
+I feel blessed as a result although I recognise such is life there is a disproportionate number more inclined to my views on religion, Brexit, Trump etc. Some share my conservative Christian outlook; most don’t.
 Some share my political views which includes a mish mash of alt right, libertarian and even socialism, but they are few.
-None hold to all my philosophy of life or share all my interests.
+None hold to my entire philosophy of life or share all my interests.
 I post all sorts of stuff, such that there will be (hopefully) something to interest everyone.
 Some have faith; some don’t.
 Some are white; some aren’t.
 Some are men; some are women.
 Some are young; some are old.
 Some have no disability; some are disabled.
 Some are straight; some are gay.
 Some are British, some (and increasingly so) are from overseas.
 Some are rich and powerful and fulfilled; some are anything but.
 Some are happy and in control; some are sad and struggling.
 None of that matters on my page; I operate an equal opportunities policy!
-I agree with Martin Luther King – what matters is content of character.
+I agree with Martin Luther King – what truly matters is content of character.
 But I do recognise that some, particularly those with more liberal views, have chosen to unfriend me, which of course I respect.